October 22, 2025

 Speaker delays swearing-in of Rep.-elect Adelita Grijalva amid shutdown; Arizona sues

-Arizona sues after Speaker delays swearing in Democrat
+Arizona sues House Speaker after he delays swearing in Democrat for seven weeks during government shutdown

 Grijalva won a Sept.
 23, 2025 special election to fill the seat vacated by her late father, Rep. Raúl Grijalva, but the House has not sworn her in.